-(e) ECM savings calculations; and

-(f) ECM cost estimates.
+- (e) ECM savings calculations; and - (f) ECM cost estimates.

-(11) "Energy Analyst" means the individual who prepares the building energy analysis and the Energy Analysis Report under the direction of a professional engineer or licensed architect who reports to the project architect or Agency.
-The Energy Analyst shall be approved or jointly agreed upon by the Agency and the Oregon Office of Energy.
+(12) "Energy Analyst" means the individual who prepares the building energy analysis and the Energy Analysis Report under the direction of a professional engineer or licensed architect who reports to the project architect or Agency.